 |TVOL|| The total volume of stocks that have traded in the current trading day for the particular exchange or index the symbol is for.

-As of 2015-11-27, during the Day trading session, the Total, Up, Down and Net volume are only based upon the day session volume of the issues versus all 24 hour volume for the issues as was done previously.
+As of 2015-11-27, during the Day trading session, the Total, Up, Down and Net volume are only based upon the day session volume of the stocks versus all 24 hour volume for the stocks as was done previously.

 |NVOL||NVOL is the difference between UVOL and DVOL.|